2014 Australian Critical Race and Whiteness Studies Association

 It is hoped that in foregrounding race, racialization and racism, scholars will be encouraged reflect on the trajectory of their discipline thus far, and anticipate ways in which their critical concerns will develop against the backdrop of continuing racial antagonisms.

-Abstracts should be submitted to email@example.com by 30 September 2014
+Deadline for abstracts extended to 22/10/14.
+Abstracts should be submitted to firstname.lastname@example.org

 Abstracts should be no more than 200 words, accompanied by a 50 word biographical note about the author(s).
 Individual papers will follow the standard format of a maximum twenty minute presentation and 10 minutes for questions.
 Sessions will be 1.5 hours long.
 Those interested in facilitating a panel should submit abstracts for all three papers to be included in the session along with biographical details of each author.
 It is expected that submitted panels will have a theme that links the three papers.